wuba/react-native-echarts/blog/2023-06-07-react-native-echarts-vs-victory-native-vs-react-native-chart-kit/index.md

 <img src="https://wos2.58cdn.com.cn/DeFazYxWvDti/frsupload/89d063de113ef9602d14b14a48ee1957_590x1087_v-100.gif"  width="200" height="300"  />

-As we can see, **React Native ECharts** still maintains relatively good rendering performance.
+As we can see, **React Native ECharts** still maintain relatively good rendering performance.
 On the other hand, adjustments to data and coordinates are required when using the other two libraries to meet specific business requirements.

-When we increase the test data to 2000 points, **React Native Chart Kit** exhibits noticeable rendering lag, while **Victory Native** throws an error stating Maximum call stack size exceeded.
-Meanwhile, **React Native ECharts**, benefiting from data sampling, still delivers satisfactory rendering results:
+When we increase the test data to 2000 points, **React Native Chart Kit** exhibits noticeable rendering lag, while **Victory Native** throws an error stating Maximum call stack size is exceeded.
+Meanwhile, **React Native ECharts**, benefiting from data sampling, still deliver satisfactory rendering results:
 <img src="https://pic4.58cdn.com.cn/nowater/frs/n_v37998ba55137a48c5895e18d4c8aae3a8.png"  />

 ### Comparison of Chart Variety